roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 | sparse_multivector | annotations are embedded as keywords, separate vector embed annotations and text |
 | content | the case when there are no annotations (only text embedded as vector) |

 These options trade off accurate encoding of annotations on the one hand and cost on the other.
-In the *merge* encoding option, there is little increase in cost but more accurate representation of annotation semantics in the embeddings.
+In the *merged* encoding option, there is little increase in cost but more accurate representation of annotation semantics in the embeddings.
 The *multivector* and *sparse_content* encoding options provide separate encoding of annotations, so that they automatically receive more weight when the text is large.
-However, two encodings are computed and store per datapoint. the *sparse_multivector* is the most expensive and the option that puts most weight to the annotations relative to the text.
+However, two encodings are computed and stored for each datapoint. the *sparse_multivector* is the most expensive and the option that puts most weight to the annotations relative to the text.

-You can customize the annotation model by entering the option in config.toml in the RAG section:
+You can customize the encoding model by entering the option in config.toml in the RAG section:

 ```
 [RAG]